Succulents have a lot of characteristics that tie them together, like storing water in their leaves or stem for a not-so rainy day.

 Also keep in mind that the succulents aren't the only part of the color palette.

 The pot you use plays a big part as well!
 You may have a red pot and pair it with green succulents to use that complementary color scheme.
 Or maybe your succulents are mostly blues and greens and you use a purple pot to tie it all together.

 While these are all good guidelines for combining succulents, you really can combine just about anything that looks good to you.

-It make take a little work to keep it looking it’s best, but it's absolutely doable!
+It may take a little work to keep it looking its best, but it's absolutely doable!